Year 11 Geography residential field-trip to Swanage

 From Friday 11th to Monday 14th September, 31 Year 11 students and 4 members of staff made the journey to the town of Swanage in Dorset, on the southwest coast of England.
 We travelled for 2.5 hours aboard a convoy of three minibuses, taking us out of the suburban areas we were used to, and into the rural countryside.
 The purpose of this trip was to gain data regarding tourism for our controlled assessment, and to learn lots about the coast and, of course, have fun!

-On the first day, we met up at 7:30 at college and drove all the way to Swanage, crossing an estuary on a ferry and stopping off on a really windy beach for lunch, which covered us in sand.
+On the first day, we met up at 7:30 at School and drove all the way to Swanage, crossing an estuary on a ferry and stopping off on a really windy beach for lunch, which covered us in sand.
 After resting a bit on the less than glorious beach, we headed off to the nearby hamlet (small village) of Worth Matravers.
 After getting off the mini buses and settling down in the local square, we learnt about how and why life in the hamlet is different from the life we live back in Harrow.
 We talked about the politics of the area and learnt about the types of people who live there and how they make a living.
 After being filled with unexpected knowledge, we trekked down steep hills, through field and forest, to the coast where we learnt about the initial function of the hamlet, which was quarrying.
 Within the Isle of Purbeck, there lies a strong building material, Purbeck limestone, which is used locally and to build great structures, such as St. Paul's Cathedral.
 We discussed the ways that both the sea and the people had shaped this part of the coast.
 We then headed to the youth hostel.